What Keeps Pathway Planning Meaningful?

-By incorporating College in Colorado, 49Pathways advisories give students a structure to help them know their destination, mark their current position on the trail, celebrate the progress they are making, and keep moving down the trail.
+Pathway Planning advisories give students a structure to help them know their destination, celebrate their progress, and keep moving forward.
 Students who want to take advantage of free tuition and early college enrollment will need to demonstrate academic and personal readiness.
-That demonstration will be a gateway on their individual plan.
 Students who choose a pathway through career and technical education will complete job shadowing and career inventories to match their interests to academic opportunities.
-For students who thrive in diverse academic settings, 49Pathways offers a portfolio of traditional, honors, blended, online, and individualized classes that begin in 6th grade and continue for six-nine years depending on each student’s unique needs.
+For students who thrive in diverse academic settings, D49 offers a portfolio of traditional, honors, blended, online, and individualized classes, beginning in middle school and continuing through high school based on each student’s unique needs.

-In many ways, the ICAP will be an upgraded version of students’ old course planner.
-The difference is that this plan will include far more than traditional courses.
-With assessments, college courses, internships, capstone projects, financial planning, and vocational progress all unified in a single plan, a student’s ICAP is both meaningful and a powerful guide on the path to independence and success.
+The Pathway Plan will include far more than traditional courses.
+With assessments, career prep and college courses, internships, industry certifications, capstone projects, and financial planning all unified in a single plan, a student’s Pathway Plan is both meaningful and a powerful guide on the path to independence and success.